Jack J. Mayo

 Hi, and welcome to my page!
 I'm a forth-year PhD at the Korteweg-de Vries Institute for Mathematics at the University of Amsterdam.
 Under the supervision of Dr. Tim van Erven, I am currently working on the theory and mathematics underlying a broad class of decision-theoretic problems and modern machine learning methods.

-My aim is to develop flexible, efficient and adaptive algorithms for online learning by drawing inspiration and techniques from information theory, mathematical statistics and (convex) optimization.
+I like developing efficient and adaptive algorithms for online learning by drawing inspiration and techniques from information theory, statistics and optimisation.
+More recently, I have become interested in incentive compatibility in online learning.

-Topics of interest to me at present fall largely into the following categories:
+Topics of interest to me at fall largely into the following categories:

-- Connections between statistical learning and optimization methods.
+- Connections between statistical learning and optimisation methods.

 - Bandits and Reinforcement learning.